Engee documentation

 ErrorException("setfield!: immutable struct of type Mountain cannot be changed")

-To have a closer look at how the structure is organised, you can use:
+To take a closer look at how the structure works, you can use:

 In [ ]: